21 Cozy Scandinavian Living Room Ideas for Calm Spaces

 What this gives you: A living space that breathes with natural vitality, where the constant subtle movement and organic shapes of plants create a dynamic, ever-changing interior environment.

-8. Cozy Reading Nook in Unused Corner
+8. Cozy Hygge Reading Nook in an Unused Corner

 Transform an underutilized corner into an intimate reading sanctuary that embodies the concept of hygge.
 Position a comfortable armchair or small loveseat at an angle to maximize the corner space, add a floor lamp for focused task lighting, and incorporate a small side table for books and beverages.
 Layer in textiles: a sheepskin or chunky knit throw, a lumbar pillow, and perhaps a small rug underneath to define the area.
 This dedicated reading space doesn't require square footage—it creates a sense of destination and retreat within the larger living room.